 For one, when the origin of her example of a problem song, “I’ve Been Working on the Railroad”, is thoroughly vetted, it turns out to be not only appropriate for the classroom but an excellent vehicle for teaching several important eras of Black history.

-What the article also misses is that nearly everyone involved in the sanitizing of American folk songs during the ’40s and ’50s did so to reclaim them from their minstrel associations and make them accessible to “the people”.
-Especially the Black people among them organizing together along race and class lines.
+What the article also misses is that nearly everyone involved in the sanitizing of American folk songs during the ’40s and ’50s did so to reclaim them from their minstrel associations and make them accessible to “The People”.
+Especially the Black people with whom they were organizing along race and class lines.

-The book of classroom songs from 1950 that debuted “I’ve Been Working on the Railroad”, discussed in her essay, sheds light on this misconception.
+The book of children’s songs that introduced “I’ve Been Working on the Railroad” to the classroom, discussed in her essay, sheds light on this misconception.

 Songs to Grow On